ashleyyjoseph/levich-interview/README.md

 # Live Bidding Platform

-A real-time auction platform built with Node.js, Socket.io, and React JS.
+A real-time auction platform built with Node.js, Socket.io, and React.
 Users can compete to bid on items in real-time with proper race condition handling and synchronized countdown timers.
+The platform includes separate admin and user interfaces for managing and participating in auctions.

 ## Features

+### User Features
 - **Real-time Bidding**: Instant bid updates using Socket.io
 - **Race Condition Protection**: Handles concurrent bids safely using promise queues
 - **Server-Synced Timers**: Countdown timers synchronized with server time to prevent client-side manipulation